PiMaster123/KU-CS-Compeition/README.md

 The image below shows which dots are connected to each other.\
 ![Image](http://pi.math.cornell.edu/~mec/2003-2004/graphtheory/tictactoe/achi1.jpg)\

-For further strategy in this game and other varaints, check out http://pi.math.cornell.edu/~mec/2003-2004/graphtheory/tictactoe/howtoplayttt.html
+For further strategy in this game and other variants, check out http://pi.math.cornell.edu/~mec/2003-2004/graphtheory/tictactoe/howtoplayttt.html